Renowned Author, Columnist & Humanitarian

 In 2012, she was selected to be a Young Global Leader for the World Economics Forum, one of 192 YGLs from 59 countries, all of whom were chosen for their outstanding leadership, professional accomplishments and commitment to society.

 In 2018, Fatima’s latest book The Runaways was published in Pakistan and India by Penguin Random House.
 It is an explosive novel that poses difficult questions about modern identity in a world on fire.
-PRH will publish the UK and Australian editions in March 2019.
+PRH published the UK and Australian editions in March 2019.

 Fatima is a highly eloquent speaker, with a diverse range of subjects including; leadership, women and politics, the challenges of democracy, women’s leadership, women’s empowerment and the Middle East and South Asia.
 Previous speaking engagements include Airbnb, Merrill Lynch, Swedbank, Flight Centre, Escada, Louis Vuitton, Roger Vivier, One Young World, Marka and India Today.